gemchain/smart-gem/README.md

 #### About
 This is SmartGem core client.
-This will be the tool to connect to SmartGem blockchain network
+This will be the tool to connect to SmartGem blockchain network.
+Currently the available on Linux.
+Windows version will be availble in newar future.

 #### Pre-requisite
 1. VPS with min 1GB RAM and 20GB HD space